Welcome to the natural world of

 Portfolio and teaching

 Whilst gradually developing her portfolio of original work, Anita takes private commissions for paintings of both wild and domestic/companion animals.
-She presents demonstrations and workshops to local art groups and offers tuition at Higher Whitley through her programme of ‘Painting Nature in Pastel Pencil’ courses.
-Her most recent project has been to begin the creation of a series of narrative paintings exploring some of the challenges facing the natural world today – ‘Pictures of a Thousand Words’.
+She presents demonstrations and workshops to local art groups and offers tuition through her programme of ‘Painting Nature in Pastel Pencil’ courses. one of her projects has been to begin the creation of a series of narrative paintings exploring some of the challenges facing the natural world today – ‘Pictures of a Thousand Words’.
 The first painting in this series is a composition entitled ‘Glowing Embers of Ice’, released as a Limited Edition Print in October 2014, and featuring arctic wolves.

-Anita is a member of the Association of Animal Artists and in November 2014 became the first recipient of the Association’s Inaugural Chairman’s Award for her work in raising the profile of animal art and wildlife conservation.
+In November 2014 Anita became the first recipient of the Association’s Inaugural Chairman’s Award for her work in raising the profile of animal art and wildlife conservation.